paulaaguilarov/meetup-finder/README.md

 ## Peek and Pop on 3D Touch-capable devices
 ### (iPhone 6S and iPhone 6S Plus)
-Meetup-finder provides Peek and Pop functionality to preview additional content when a user presses (3D Touch) on any item of upcoming meetups list.
+Meetup-finder provides Peek and Pop functionality to preview additional content when a user presses (3D Touch) on any item of the list of meetups.
 See `NearMeViewController.swift` and `PreviewViewController.swift`

 ``` bash
 func registerFor3DTouch(){